 This not only can make people self-conscious about their appearance, but it can also potentially make sex physically uncomfortable.

 “Condoms can help reduce friction to these areas and prevent skin irritation,” says Dr. Tsippora Shainhouse, dermatologist and clinical instructor at the University of Southern California.

-For some with psoriasis, the anticipation of sex is the hardest.
-Getting naked in front of someone for the first time can be very uncomfortable if you’re embarrassed about the condition of your skin.
+For some people with psoriasis, the anticipation of sex is the hardest.
+Getting naked in front of someone for the first time can be uncomfortable if you’re embarrassed about the condition of your skin.

 Just because your doctor or dermatologist may not always address the challenges of sex and psoriasis, that doesn’t make these difficulties any less real.

 Keep in mind, your medical team has heard it all.
 Don’t be afraid to bring up the topic if they don’t.